State soccer: Vashon Island claims first state soccer championship

 Seven minutes later, the nimble-footed Delargy barely missed another goal when, after another round of back-and-forth passes, this time with senior forward Finley Oswald, led to a hard blast from 15 yards out that was barely controlled by a diving save.

-“He’s just a skilled striker,” Cox said of Delargy.
+“He’s just a skilled striker,” Cox-Sitkiewicz said of Delargy.
 “The control that he has and his foot mastery, dribbling and shooting, is just beyond anybody I’ve seen.”

 In the 31st minute, Oswald bounced a near-goal off the crossbar, gathered the rebound and set up Cox-Sitkiewicz for a header from 10 yards out.